wonderchang/tainan-open-1999/README.md

 Install module via NPM

 	$ npm install tainan-open-1999

+Or, using yarn

+  $ yarn

 ## Example

-A simple example for request service list on Open 1999.
+A simple example for request a case on Open 1999.

 ```js
 const tainanOpen1999 = require('tainan-open-1999')